g3ngr33n/emergeless/apparmor-profiles-hardened/README.md

 - systemd
 - dbus
 - udev
-- gtk+:3

 are not specified in any of thoses profiles since not installed on the current system.

 ## Firefox

-- Firefox cannot browse any directory of the system
+- Firefox cannot browser or read most of system (default allow read /)
 - Addon/Extension installation restricted (in order to add an extension, download the xpi and add a apparmor rules to allow read on it and input the path of the extension in the url bar of Firefox)
 - Downloads restricted
-- Video/Sound and probably some other function in HTML5 restricted
+- Video/Sound and probably some other function in HTML5 should work fine
 - Work with Firejail sandbox (do not enable --apparmor option of Firejail)
 - Firefox friend sync / Report crash / Data choices / Safebrowsing are restricted